boylea/devops-talk/practicioners-devops.md

 ![](http://res.publicdomainfiles.com/pdf_view/35/13515677414616.jpg)

-^ ... seat belt on by making have replicas, and failovers.
+^ ... seat belt on by setting up data base replicas, and having failovers.

 <!-- ^ Don't always get this right.
 When you're the same people dealing with your mistakes in the wild you can learn faster.... -->